20MH1A04H9/PDF/README.md

 ## Usage/Example
-1. Locate the file by using command line
+1. Locate the file by using kali Linux
 ```
 cd Desktop
 ```